ilkka-torma/diddy/README.md

 # Griddy
-Griddy (GRaphs and Infinite Discrete Dynamical Systems): a Python toolbox for analysis of infinite discrete dynamical systems
+Griddy (GRaphs and Infinite Discrete DYnamical systems): a Python toolbox for analysis of infinite graphs and infinite discrete dynamical systems

 See the [wiki](https://github.com/ilkka-torma/griddy/wiki) for documentation.